 BOARD OF DIRECTORS

-Chiblie Coleman, Treasurer
+Chiblie Coleman, President

-Internal Operations Blue Cross Blue Shield
+Illinois Network Finance, Blue Cross and Blue Shield of Illinois

-Director of Facilities and Office Services
+Director of Office Services/Facilities Management

 Chapman and Cutler LLP

-School of the Art Institute of Chicago
+The School of the Art Institute of Chicago

 Learn about opportunities to work at Threewalls.